muratk5n/thirdwave/en/README.md

 Vacancy rate, the number of job openings per unemployed which showes "labor market tightness" is through the roof.
-The great resignation might had an effect here.
+The great resignation might have had an effect here.

 [[-]](2019/05/stats.html#vacrate)